 - No need to soak the cashews—this recipe cooks them first, so they blend up creamy without extra prep.

-I love using this sauce in my Baked Vegan Mac and Cheese, poured over Potatoes with Broccoli + Cauliflower, or drizzled on a thick slice of a Vegan Meatloaf.
+I love using this sauce in my Baked Vegan Mac and Cheese, poured over Potatoes with Broccoli + Cauliflower, or drizzled on a thick slice of Vegan Meatloaf.
 So good—and all meal-prep friendly!

 How to use this Cheese Sauce